 The Group recognizes costs to develop its online game products in accordance with Statement of Financial Accounting Standards ("SFAS") No. 86, "Accounting for Costs of Computer Software to be Sold, Leased or Otherwise Marketed".
 Costs incurred for the development of online game products prior to the establishment of technological feasibility are expensed when incurred.
-Once an online game has reached technological feasibility with a proven ability to operate in the Chinese market, all subsequent online game development costs are capitalized until that game is marketed.
-Technical feasibility is evaluated on a product-by-product basis, but typically encompasses both technical design and game design documentation.
-For the years ended December 31, 2005, 2006 and 2007, the cost incurred for development of on-line game products was not capitalized because of the uncertainty in technological feasibility.

-(e) Research and development costs (Cont'd)
+(e) Research and development costs (cont'd)